imardari/Roshambo/README.md

 # roshambo
-A fun old app.
+A fun old game.
 Rock, paper, scissors :)

 This is a challenge project from my Udacity Nanodegree program.